nimbusfbutterfly/System-Identification-of-a-Stable-4th-Order-System-discrete-time-/README.md

-# System Identification of a Continuous and Stable 4th Order System (discrete time)
+# System Identification of a Stable 4th Order System (discrete time)

 In this analysis, we aim to identify the parameters of a continuous and stable 4th-order system described by the transfer function: